History of Mercy High School

 The original purpose of the school was "to aid in the formation of young Catholic women and to help prepare them to take their proper places in life, while being at the same time, practically conscious of their eternal destiny."
 Mercy High School continues to provide a Catholic education for young women within a community atmosphere.
 The purpose of their education is to prepare the students to meet the challenges of today's world.

-Four principals have guided the school in this mission: the Reverend John Kane (1963-1971), the Reverend Daniel McGrath (1971-1978), Sr. Mary McCarthy, RSM (1978-2012) and Mrs. Melissa M. Bullock (2012-present.)
-In 2012 the Board of Trustees announced an administrative structure change.
-Mercy High School adopted the President and Principal model of governance with Sr. Mary McCarthy, RSM as the President of Mercy High School.
+Four principals have guided the school in this mission: the Reverend John Kane (1963-1971), the Reverend Daniel McGrath (1971-1978), Sr. Mary McCarthy, RSM (1978-2012) and Mrs. Melissa M. Bullock (2012-2014.)
+In 2014, the Board of Trustees announced an administrative structure change.
+Mercy High School adopted the President and Dean model of governance with Sr. Mary McCarthy, RSM as the President of Mercy High School.
 Ms. Alissa DeJonge, Mercy Class of 1995 is the current President of Mercy High School.

 In 1994, Sr. Mary McCarthy recommended the creation of a principal's council to serve in an advisory capacity to the school.
 This was approved by the Bishop of Norwich.
 In 1999, the governance of the school changed to a board of trustees.
 At that time a special agreement was established to formalize the continuing support and influence of the Sisters of Mercy at Mercy High School.
 To guide the school in its continuing growth and development, a strategic plan was developed by the principal's council in 1994, and updated by the Board of Trustees for 2000-2005, 2006-2010, 2011-2016 and again for 2017-2020.